 A flexible schedule does not mean employees can come and go at will.
 In fact, it can mean something as simple as introducing employee choice when it comes to the start and end times of their working day.

-More sophisticated flexible schedules such as a four-day work week or telecommuting require more planning, but flexible work schedules are a cornerstone of work balance, so they may still be worth considering.
+More sophisticated flexible schedules such as a four-day work week or telecommuting require more planning, but flexible work schedules are a cornerstone of work balance and go a long way towards office well-being.

 7. Get Involved in Community Outreach